Best Western Plus Inn of Santa Fe

 Conveniently located, the best western plus inn of santa fe in Santa Fe, New Mexico is shown on the map.
 Detailed driving directions from popular points or nearby cities are listed below.
 For those with GPS, here you go:

 Longitude: 35.64482 / Latitude: -106.007487

 Driving Directions to Hotel

 From: Interstate 25.
-Take Exit 278, and then go north three miles.
-The BEST WESTERN PLUS Inn of Santa Fe is on the right.
+Take Exit 278, and then go north 3.5 miles.
+The Best Western Plus Inn of Santa Fe is on the right.

 We care about the quality of your stay with us.
 Below are nearby attractions, shopping and restaurants that are popular with our guests.
 Listed locations are nearby with approximate distance listed where available.

 Most Popular Area Attractions

 Enjoy your next exploration of New Mexico.
 The Bradbury Science Museum in downtown Los Alamos, strives to promote science education and literacy, as the "window" to the Los Alamos National Laboratory.
 The museum interprets the Laboratory's research and history.